unsaved/gradle-javaPropFile-plugin/README.txt

         newVersion=1.2.3
     (Since sequence-independent, it's ok to reference newVersion before you assign a value to it).
+    You would also introduce this undesirable state if you assign to the same property twice in the same properties file-- so don't do that.

     Precedence works intuitively, not freakishly like Ant properties.
     The value of a variable will be the last value that was assigned to it.